Skip to main content

 Because as a person with dyspraxia you have to think about so many things that are automatic for others, you may feel you have less brain power left to spend on creative contributions.

-Your challenges with motor planning may seem to translate to all kinds of planning.
-Calendars, charts, lists and alarms help, but you might still have this feeling of drowning…
+Challenges with motor planning often seem to be reflected in challenges with all kinds of planning.
+Sometimes calendars, charts, lists and alarms help, but you might still have this feeling of drowning…

 Here’s the reality…